Loaded with oats and chocolate chips, these dried fruit scones are hearty and delicious! They are easy to make and freeze well.

 -You can use whatever dried fruit your family likes.
 Sometimes I add golden raisins.

--Feel free to add or subtract the amounts of fruit/chips/nuts to your families tastes.
+-Feel free to add or subtract the amounts of fruit/chips/nuts to your family's tastes.